dsambrano/good_coding_practices/future_links.md

   - probs should add the CV one as well
   - Terminal Customization There is a secion in know your os that wants a link for mac users.
 (Relatedly need to make it clearn ohmyzsh works on linux too)
   - Terminal customiation there needs add section to package managers
+  - Linux Linux Linux: Should add a full linux one, a what is a distro, what is a DE, how to choose a distro, and ...